onedebos/ballon-tz-or/README.md

+## Getting Started

 This is a [Tezos](https://tezos.com/) voting dApp example project.

-## Getting Started

-First, run the development server:
+To get started, first, run the development server:

 ```bash
 npm run dev